mateuszmidor/DwellingDigger/extras/readme.txt

 pywin is needed for portalocker python module to work under windows.
 Installation:
-1. run exe installer
+1. edit then run install.reg to add python installation to windows registry.
-2. run install.reg
+2. run the installer executable.